 'Legal frameworks' with Martin Priestley, Partner at Mills & Reeve LLP

-'Free trade' with Dr Frederico Ortino, King's College London
+'Free trade' with Dr Federico Ortino, King's College London

 Visions for the future: new thinking, networks and joint degrees

-'New approaches being implemented' with Hilary Layton, Director of Global Engagement at the University of York and Lucy Winskell, Pro Vice-Chancellor, Employment and Partnerships at Northumbria University
+'New approaches being implemented' with Hilary Layton, Director of Global Engagement at the University of York and Lucy Winskell OBE, DL, Pro Vice-Chancellor, Employability and Partnerships at Northumbria University

 'A new way: networked universities' with Professor Jan Palmowski, Executive Secretary at The Guild of European Research-Intensive Universities and Dr. Thomas Jorgensen, Senior Policy Coordinator at the European Universities Association

 'Beyond networks: making joint and dual programmes reality' with Professor Martin Stringer, Pro Vice-Chancellor (Academic), Swansea University